Roger-BStack/java-playwright-browserstack-nonclosing/README.md

 ## Running tests:
 * To run the sample tests on BrowserStack, run `gradlew clean test -Drun-on-bstack=true`.
-* To run the sample tests on your machines, run `gradlew clean test` OR `gradlew clean test -Drun-on-bstack=true`.
+* To run the sample tests on your machines, run `gradlew clean test` OR `gradlew clean test -Drun-on-bstack=false`.

 Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)